micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/diagnostics/index.md

 * Diagnostic message types (optimized for Micro-XRCE-DDS - no dynamic arrays)
 * Updater mechanisms for rclc
-* Selected basic diagnostic monitors for micro controllers
+* Selected basic diagnostic monitors for microcontrollers

 The micro-ROS diagnostics packages do not provide any aggregator as we assume that such aggregation takes place on a microprocessor running standard ROS 2.
 Hence, we assume the following typical architecture: